jeelabs/esp-link/README.md

 Initial flashing
 ----------------
+(This is not necessary if you receive one of the jn-esp or esp-bridge modules.)
 If you want to simply flash the provided firmware binary, you can use your favorite ESP8266 flashing tool and flash the following:
 - `boot_v1.3(b3).bin` from the official `esp_iot_sdk_v1.0.1` to 0x00000